 For National Dogs in Politics Day on September 23 we celebrate The First Dog of the United States (FDOTUS), who holds an important place in the hearts of all Americans.
 Dogs and other pets have a long history of living in the White House; they have endeared us to their owners (the First Families) and have even swayed the vote of animal lovers with interests in the rights of their furry friends.
 Learn more about the history of man’s best friend and their role in politics today.

 In 1952, a dog changed the course of a presidential election.
-Today, on September 23, we not only mark this occasion, we commemorate all of America’s greatest political pooches by celebrating National Dogs in Politics Day.
+Today, National Dogs in Politics Day, not only marks this occasion, it commemorates all of America’s greatest political pooches.

 National Dogs in Politics Day Activities